sbt/sbt-native-packager/src/sphinx/formats/debian.rst

   ``version in Debian``
     The debian-friendly version of the package.
 Should be of the form ``x.y.z-build-aa``.

+  ``debianPackageConflicts in Debian``
+    The list of debian packages that this package conflicts with.

   ``debianPackageDependencies in Debian``
     The list of debian packages that this package depends on.

+  ``debianPackageProvides in Debian``
+    The list of debian packages that are provided by this package.

   ``debianPackageRecommends in Debian``
     The list of debian packages that are recommended to be installed with this package.